 The concept for Living Like Kings began when WCHOF’s team was introduced to Adisa Banjoko, an author and educator who founded the nonprofit Hip Hop Chess Federation in San Francisco, CA. Adisa fuses chess and hip hop to promote peace, knowledge, and self-reliance among young people.
 This has been the inspiration for our ground-breaking art exhibition,” said Shannon Bailey, chief curator at the World Chess Hall of Fame.

-The centerpiece of Living Like Kings is an immersive, multimedia experience created by artist Benjamin Kaplan and executive producer Nicole Hudson, with murals by Peat “EYEZ” Wollaeger.
+The exhibition is centered on an immersive, multimedia experience created by Saint Louis artist Benjamin Kaplan and executive producer Nicole Hudson, with murals by Peat “EYEZ” Wollaeger.
 Commissioned by WCHOF, the installation includes archival and original video, music and photography, custom-designed type and illustration, and a series of interviews.
 Kaplan weaves these pieces together to create a linear narrative that will literally surround visitors in sound and sight using inventive projection techniques.

 Kaplan’s piece is approximately 25 minutes in length and will be shown in WCHOF’s first floor gallery.
 It touches on themes that chess and hip hop share: history, strategy, spirituality, process, creativity, education, and symbolism.
 Interviewees for the piece include Banjoko, International Grandmaster Maurice Ashley, Wu-Tang Clan member RZA, Eugene Brown (founder of Big Chair Chess Club, Inc.), Dr. Daaim Shabazz (founder of thechessdrum.net), and woman Grandmaster Jennifer Shahade.
 The first floor gallery also contains murals depicting chess clocks and boomboxes created by Peat “EYEZ” Wollaeger.